mochajs/mocha/.github/CODE_OF_CONDUCT.md

 For reporting issues in spaces related to a member project please use the email provided by the project for reporting.
 Projects handle CoC issues related to the spaces that they maintain.
 Projects maintainers commit to:

-- maintain the confidentiality with regard to the reporter of an incident
+- maintain confidentiality with regard to the reporter of an incident
 - to participate in the path for escalation as outlined in the section on Escalation when required.